 Here are some examples we love:

+Up until now, it’s been a steady growth of consumers who would simply empathize with changing climate conditions.
+For example, they would notice the immediate effects, say through certain shortages in specific products at the market; And they started to inquire “why?”
 What we’re now seeing is an actual shift from growing consumer empathy, to governments catalyzing consumer sustainable action, much in the same way that they’ve done so for industry.
 Many countries are beginning to see a shift in legislation which attempts to push consumers towards more sustainable behavior.
 Examples of this gradual shift from purely voluntary action to mandatory action include:

 So how do we measure the impact of sustainable action on the environment, and how does it impact your business’ bottom line?
 What is your business doing to embrace the shift in sustainability-driven consumer spending?
 Stay tuned – we’ll address these points in the upcoming Sustainability and E-Commerce articles of this multi-part series.